flutter/website/src/using-packages.md

 If you want to upgrade to a new version of the package, for example to use new features in that package, run `flutter packages upgrade` ('Upgrade dependencies' in IntelliJ).
-This will retrieve the highest available version of the package, which is allowed by the version constraint you have specified in `pubspec.yaml`.
+This will retrieve the highest available version of the package, which is allowed by the [version constraint](https://www.dartlang.org/tools/pub/versioning#version-constraints) you have specified in `pubspec.yaml`.

+{{site.alert.note}}
+We recommend that you occasionally review your dependencies to see if newer major versions are available, and that you consider upgrading your version constraints to allow those.
+For example, `^1.0` or `^1.2` might become `^2.0`).
+{{site.alert.end}}

 ### Dependencies on unpublished packages